seamplex/feenox/doc/tutorials/320-thermal/README.markdown

 Welcome to **FeenoX’s tutorial number three**.
-Here you will learn how to solve the heat conduction equation with FeenoX in all of its flavors: linear and non-linear, static and transient.
+Here you will learn how to solve the heat conduction equation with FeenoX in all of its flavors:

+1.  linear and non-linear,
+2.  static and transient.

 All the files needed to go through the tutorial are available in [FeenoX’s Git repository under `doc/tutorials/320-thermal`][].
+Make sure you also check the [heat conduction examples][].

 - We start solving linear steady-state problems.
 As long as neither of the